Monday, November 24, 2025

 Critical Role is a staged game, with some scripting involved - Matthew and his players are all voice actors.
 When you watch his campaigns, this is not what Dungeon & Dragon games are really like.
 His campaigns are strictly constructed to bring entertainment to his viewers.

-This campaign will have a set of house rules in affect that will be imported into our modified B/X & AD&D system, not many but a few.
+This campaign will have a set of house rules in affect that will be imported into our modified Old-School Essentials system, not many but a few.
 They are pretty generic and can be applied to pretty much any edition.
 Anyone that might think they are interested in joining us in future games should check this page out and everything about the campaign we are currently playing will be located on this page.
 Stay tuned, much much more is coming!